 The life of Queen Elizabeth II

-The British monarch greets the public after attending services at the Church of St. Peter and St. Paul, West Newton, on February 7, 2016, near King's Lynn, England.
+The British monarch greets the public after attending church services in February.

 The life of Queen Elizabeth II